r-lib/credentials/README.md

 ### Setting your GITHUB_PAT

-Automatically populate your `GITHUB_PAT` environment variable.
+Automatically populate your `GITHUB_PAT` environment variable from the native git credential store.
 The credential manager will safely prompt the user for credentials when needed.

 ```r
 credentials::set_github_pat()